 Take as example network address 160.0.0.0, because 160 value is 1010 0000 in a binary representation, this network address could make sense for any network mask of three bits or more (prefix-length greater than 3).
 With a network mask of less than three bits, the third bit at the network address can never be 1 (by convention must be represented as zero on the network address).

-To identify an IPv4 network, two values are required: the network address and the network mask
+To identify an IPv4 network, two values are required: the network address (or network prefix) and the network mask or the network prefix-length.

 IPv4 networks - maximum supported nodes